klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 The restructuring enabled the development of an organization optimized for its new direction rather than one carrying legacy structures from its previous incarnation.
 By essentially rebuilding the organization around the new product focus, Slack avoided the common challenge of organizational structures misaligned with current strategic priorities.

 **Key Insight:** Slack's comprehensive reconfiguration around its new product focus enabled a successful pivot while avoiding the inefficiencies of partial structural adaptations.

+### 5.6.5 GE's Digital Transformation: Technological Disruption and Organizational Recalibration Challenges

+General Electric's digital transformation initiative (2015-2019) illustrates the challenges of organizational recalibration during technological disruption.
+Facing the Industrial Internet of Things revolution, GE invested over $4 billion attempting to transform from an industrial giant into a digital technology company.

+GE's response exemplified common adaptation challenges: initial underfitting through incremental changes, followed by overcorrection through creating GE Digital as a separate unit with comprehensive governance frameworks, specialized roles, and the Predix platform.
+However, cultural misalignment between traditional industrial and digital approaches, different skill sets and time horizons, and quarterly financial pressures undermined the initiative.

+Despite significant investment, GE ultimately announced in 2019 that GE Digital would become a separate enterprise, effectively acknowledging the integration challenges.
+The case demonstrates that technological disruption can force organizational recalibration regardless of size or resources, but structural changes alone are insufficient without cultural alignment and sustained commitment.

+**Key Insight:** GE's digital transformation challenges demonstrate that technological disruption can force organizational recalibration regardless of size or resources, and that structural changes alone are insufficient without cultural alignment and sustained commitment.

+**References:**
+- "Digital transformation at GE: Shifting minds for agility" (2019), IMD Case Study IMD-7-2011: https://www.imd.org/research-knowledge/case-studies/digital-transformation-at-ge-shifting-minds-for-agility/
+- "Business Process Redesign: A Case Study of General Electric (GE)" (2025), SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5126465
+- "The Case of GE Digital Transformation – Discussing Its Success And Failure" (2023), Cigniti Technologies: https://www.cigniti.com/blog/digital-transformation-strategy-success-failure/

 ## 5.7 Parallel Human-AI Teams